-Applications for the Southern Rehab Graduate Programme 2018 are now closed.
-Applications will open again in mid-2019.
+Applications for the Southern Rehab Graduate Programme are now open.

 Our Graduate Programme gives outstanding physiotherapy and occupational therapy graduates in their first year of clinical practice the chance to learn about working in their chosen field while being part of our team of highly qualified health and rehabilitation experts.

 Graduates gain an understanding of our holistic approach, along with valuable insight into complementary disciplines, through the interdisciplinary rehabilitation pathways we provide our clients so they can get back to living their best life.

 If you are in your final year of study, you can apply to join our team for your first year of clinical practice in 2021.

 What graduates get from the year-long programme

 Each graduate will have a senior clinician nominated as their supervisor.
 Supervision meetings are formally structured on a weekly basis, with additional on-the-go supervision and mentorship.

 In the first week of the programme, graduates focus on shadowing their clinical supervisor and other team members, and completing induction for core Southern Rehab policies and procedures.
 Supervised appointments with clients will then commence, with all sessions debriefed and reviewed.